prajwalkumarb/prajwalkumarb/README.md

-<h2 align="left">Hi 👋!
-My name is Prajwal Kumar B and I'm a Software Engineer, from Maharaja Institute of Technology Mysore</h2>
+<h2 align="left">Hi 👋! <br> My name is Prajwal Kumar B and I'm a Software Engineer, from Maharaja Institute of Technology Mysore</h2>

 ###